I’d like to invite to the home tour of Farmhouse 1820! Come in and see how we have remodeled and redecorated our 202-year-old home.

 To the right of the foyer is our formal dining room.
 The brick wall was one of the hardest DIY projects I’ve completed here at the 1820.
 You can read all about, and see how I installed the brick wall, right here.

 The moody grey of the ceiling and walls was a recent project that we completed, and it turned our beige dining room into chic and moody room, inviting guests to take a load off and enjoy a fabulous meal.

 Both the buffet and the lamps were flea market finds that simply needed a dusting.

 You can read all about the dining room makeover right here.

 Moving through the dining room is our kitchen.
 The pulse of it all.

 Though I’ve painted the cabinets five times, I think maybe I’ve landed on a color that I like.
 The warm blue complimented with brass hardware warms up the kitchen.
 It took me ten years to find the perfect backsplash, bringing in a modern mix to our vintage cabinets.
 You can read about the backsplash project right here.

-The fireplace is a working fireplace, and every night, and many days in the winter, we have a fire burning.
+The fireplace is a working fireplace, and many nights during the winter, we have a fire burning.
 It cranks out the heat, and is a major heat source for our house.
 There is also an iron arm in the fireplace where a kettle can hang.
 Back in the day, the fireplace was used as the main source for cooking meals, as well as heating the house.
 Our kitchen upgrades were done in phases and you can find them here, here, and here.